state-alchemists/zrb/docs/concepts/runner-group-and-task.md

 runner.register(task)
 ```

-To access the grouped task, you can run the following command in your terminal:
+To access the registered Grouped Task, you can run the following command in your terminal:

 ```bash
 zrb group task
 ```

-## Restrictions
+## Limitations And Restriction

-- You can only register a task once.
+- You can only register a Task once.
-- Registered tasks cannot have the same names under the same group names.
+- Registered Tasks cannot have the same names under the same Group names.

 Let's see some examples:

 ### Invalid Examples

-The following example is invalid because you cannot register a task twice:
+The following example is invalid because you can only register a Task once:

 ```python
 from zrb import runner, Task